Compression of Currents and Varifolds: Currents and varifolds

 The analogous statements of this section for varifolds associated with curves in $\R^{d}$ for $d\in \{2,3\}$, also hold, see \cite{FidelityMetrics}.
-Notice once more that in the large $N,M$ regime, naive computation of the varifold metric become infeasible both computationally and memory wise, and requires specialised routines and GPU implementations such as in the Keops library.
+Notice once more that in the large $N,M$ regime, naive computation of the varifold metric becomes infeasible both computationally and memory-wise, and requires specialised routines and GPU implementations such as in the Keops library.

-\section{Nystrom Approximation in RKHS}
+\section{Nystrom approximation in RKHS}

-We now discuss the main tool we use to derive a compression algorithm; the Nystrom approximation.
+We now discuss the main tool we use to derive a compression algorithm: the Nystrom approximation in RKHS.